NegevUrbanResearch/BeerShevaMobility/README.md

 This repository contains two main components for analyzing mobility data in Beer Sheva:

-1. Dashboard (@Dashboard): An interactive web dashboard for visualizing mobility patterns.
+1) POI Maps (@POI-Maps): Mapping analysis tools for Points of Interest.
-2. POI Maps (@POI-Maps): Mapping analysis tools for Points of Interest.
+2) Dashboard (@Dashboard): An interactive web dashboard for visualizing mobility patterns.

 ## Dataset